typeclasses/partial-semigroup/README.md

   2. As a new kind of algebraic structure where the operation is *total* (not partial) but returns `Maybe a` instead of `a`.

-The second definition is the approach taken by this project.
+The second definition is the approach we take here (though we will refer back to this first definition when we discuss the associativity axiom).
 The `partial-semigroup` package defined a `PartialSemigroup` class, which looks like
 this: